GeronimoSmeebl/Mining/README.txt

 			This allows the user to mine with a specific tool of their choosing.
 This feature is disabled by default.
 			Clicking the button and target your preferred pickaxe to use this feature.

-			If a tool is not manually selected, the script will search through the player's backpack and select a tool arbitrarily (excluding gargish pickaxes as explained within its respective button description).
+			The default tool mode searches through the player's backpack and selects a tool arbitrarily (excluding gargish pickaxes as explained within its respective button description).
-			The default mode will also try to create a shovel if the user does not have any tools in their backpack.
+			The default tool mode will also try to create a shovel if the user does not have any tools in their backpack.

 		Clear Manual Tool:
-			If a user has selected a manual tool, this button clears that selection, so the script will revert to the automatic version of searching through the backpack for a tool.
+			If a user has selected a manual tool, this button clears that selection, so the script will revert to the default tool mode.

 *		Set Ore Bag:
 			The user must choose a bag for their ore.